 LL.
 What are the practical advantages and disadvantages of including organisational standards as described?
 What explanatory material or examples could we provide in the Code that might help to make these standards easier to comply with in practice?
-Too much for a small business, more an adviser group or larger company.
-MM Would implementing these organisational conduct and client care standards create a particular compliance burden for your firm?
+MM.
+Would implementing these organisational conduct and client care standards create a particular compliance burden for your firm?
 If yes, please explain why.
-Yes extremely time consuming and no added value to clients and their needs